-Filing an initial Social Security Disability application can be overwhelming.
-At Malone & Atchison, we assist you in gathering the necessary information to begin that process and go even further by filing your application online for you.
+Filing out an initial Social Security Disability application can be overwhelming.
+At Malone Bailey, we assist you in gathering the necessary information to begin that process and go even further by filing your application online for you.

 Don’t Miss Deadlines; Request A Consultation

 After a denial is received, an appeal must be filed.
 To ensure that you meet the deadlines and do all that you can to overturn an SSDI claim denial, consult with an attorney as soon as possible.

 Malone Bailey is here for you from the initial application for an SSDI/SSI benefits application, as well as for appeals.
 To schedule a meeting with one of our lawyers in Edina, Brainerd, St. Cloud or your location, call us at 952-209-9018 or 320-407-1671 or send an email inquiry.